H6WU6R/DSA3101-Group-4/README.md

 ## 3. Deployment
 ### 3.1 Web Application

+We used Dash to create a web application, which consists of the following:

+- **Interactive Visualizations**
+  All the important visualizations designed in segmentation are integrated into the web application, allowing users to explore customer segmentation, behavioral patterns, and campaign performance interactively.

+- **Executive Dashboard**
+  An executive dashboard is provided to track the performance of customer segmentation and marketing campaigns, based on our chosen set of features.

+- **User Interface for Individual Customer Analysis**
+  An interface for users to analyze individual customer profiles, including personalized recommendations and behavioral insights.

 ### 3.2 Docker Instructions

 To build and run the necessary Docker containers, follow the steps below: